flother/htmltab/docs/index.md

 - Define what counts as a null value
 - Save the CSV data to a file

 HTMLTab is written in Python.
-To use it you'll need Python version 3.6 or higher installed on your system.
-Visit [InstallPython3.com](https://installpython3.com/) for a step-by-step guide for your operating system.
+To use it you'll need Python version 3.12 or higher installed on your system.
+Visit Real Python for a [step-by-step guide for installing Python](https://realpython.com/installing-python/) on your operating system.

 ## Installation